MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UETv2CTGoalType.md

     Values to fill in for this goal: Microsoft Advertising requires that you report values for one or more of the following custom parameters when custom events happen and create custom event type goals specifying which values for these custom parameters would qualify the custom event as a conversion:

     - **Event action**: The type of user interaction you want to track.
 For example, *play* or *pause*.
     - **Event category**: The category of event you want to track.
-For example, 'video.’
+For example, 'video.â€™
     - **Event label**: The name of the element that caused the action.
-For example, 'trailer' or 'behindthescenes.’
+For example, 'trailer' or 'behindthescenes.â€™
     - **Event value**: A numerical value associated with that event.
 For example, the length of the video played.

     > [!NOTE]